walkero-gr/phpunit4docker/README.md

 - These containers stay alive all the time, as soon as you run them
 - Easy usable with docker-compose and multiple project installations
 - Are based on the principle of single logical services per container
-- Cover different versions of PHP and PHPUnit
+- Multiple versions of PHP and PHPUnit are supported
 - Build from official PHP docker images
-- PHPUnit is able to generate coverage reports
+- PHPUnit is able to generate coverage reports using xdebug
-- Supports PDO MySQL
+- PDO MySQL and Redis extensions are installed

 ## Usage